 Why Trust GearLab

 Since we began testing electric bikes in 2019, we have assessed over 100 unique models hands-on across a variety of e-bike categories.
 For our cargo bike review, we asked veteran cargo bike rider Joshua Hutchens to order up all of his favorite cargo haulers that are available in North America.
 After purchasing the most promising models, we had our team of experienced cycling specialists go to work.
-Our testing process involves identifying the most important areas of performance riders expect from their cargo bike and creating a test plan designed to push each bike to its limit.
-We spend weeks in the saddle, trialing each model.
-We also take each model home and deploy them in our daily lives to gain perspective on what it means and how it feels to own and rely on each bike for transportation.
-Upon test completion, we compile and compare notes and results before scoring them in each performance metric and totaling cumulative scores.
+Our testing process involves identifying the most important performance areas riders expect from their cargo bike and creating a test plan to push each bike to its limit.
+We spend months riding these bikes, much of it not looking like work as we integrate them into our everyday lives.
+We ride these bikes as car replacements, ride neighborhood trails, haul gear, tools, kids, friends, and create smiles.
+When our “testing” commences, we reluctantly return the bikes to our lab to inspect them for wear and damage.
+We compile and compare notes and results, then score them for each performance metric and total the cumulative scores.

 Our analysis of cargo bikes is split into six rating metrics: